Al-Karak

-Al-Karak (الكرك), is a city in Jordan known for its medieval castle, the Kerak Castle.
+Al-Karak (الكرك), in English sources often simply Karak, is a city in Jordan known for its medieval castle, the Kerak Castle.
 The castle is one of the three largest castles in the region, the other two being in Syria.
 Al-Karak is the capital city of the Karak Governorate.

 Al-Karak lies 140 km to the south of Amman on the ancient King's Highway.
 It is situated on a hilltop about 1000 m above sea level and is surrounded on three sides by a valley.
 Al-Karak has a view of the Dead Sea.
-A city of about 32,216 people (2005) has been built up around the castle and it has buildings from the 19th-century Ottoman period.
-The town is built on a triangular plateau, with the castle at its narrow southern tip.
+A city of about 32,216 people (2005) was formed around castle.
+The town is built on a triangular plateau with the castle at its narrow southern tip.